-This plan has been prepared in accordance with the requirements of the Act, to inform the Select Standing Committee on Public Accounts as it fulfills its responsibility under section 10(9) to review and approve it.
+This plan has been prepared in accordance with the requirements of the Act, to inform the Select Standing Committee on Public Accounts as it fulfills its responsibility (under section 10(9)) to review and approve it.

-THIS PLAN IS devoted primarily to identifying our level of involvement with each entity in the GRE so that the Auditor General will have the necessary knowledge to sign the audit opinion on government's Summary Financial Statements.
-It also shows the underlying process of how we determine which entities we will audit directly, and which will require the work of private-sector auditors.
+THIS PLAN IS devoted primarily to identifying our office's level of involvement with each entity in the GRE so that the Auditor General will have the knowledge necessary to sign the opinion on the audit of government's Summary Financial Statements.
+The plan also shows the underlying process of how we determine which entities we will audit directly and which will require the work of private-sector auditors.